Charlychee/Charlychee/README.md

 - 🌱 I’m currently learning ...
     - robotics theory in sensing, estimation, planning, and controls.

-- ⚡ Fun fact: My hobbies include making music, playing video games, and playing badminton.
+- ⚡ Fun fact: My hobbies include making music, swing dancing, playing video games, and playing badminton.
 <!--
 **Charlychee/Charlychee** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.